After winners accept their Tony Awards onstage, they travel outside of Radio City Music Hall across the street to meet the press.

 “Lifetime achievement: not a moment too soon.
 I love being a playwright.
 The hours are flexible, and you don’t have to wear a tie—unless you’re invited to the Tonys.

 “I love it when I wrote my first play about George and Ira Gershwin …I loved it when my first play crashed and burned—[as someone told me] ‘If you ain’t been thrown, you ain’t rode.’
 I love it when my second play was a success and I could quit my job as a magazine editor.
 I love it when I remember the little boy I was….
 I love it when I remember not being able to get out of my seat after a devastating performance of Long Day’s Journey Into Night.
 I love it when my parents, shaken by their experience at Death of a Salesman—it changed their lives— father quit his job at General Foods and struck out on his own. …I love it when I remember the artists who try to help us understand the devastation of AIDS even when they were stricken with it themselves.
 I love it when I remember theatre changes hearts.
 That secret place where we all truly live.
-I love my playwright years—past present—and especially future.
+I love my playwright peers—past present—and especially future.

 4. André De Shields is a believer in astrology.